 He helps to actively build a world where landscape architecture plays a leading role in meeting generational challenges like climate change adaptation and Indigenous self-determination by always working for the benefit of communities and their environment.

-With over twelve years growing Pollen, he has guided, collaborated and supported communities, clients and stakeholders through design, consultation, management and delivery of spaces, places and landscapes in urban and rural places.
+With over fifteen years growing Pollen, he has guided, collaborated and supported communities, clients and stakeholders through design, consultation, management and delivery of spaces, places and landscapes in urban and rural places.

 With a passion for, and foundation in, sustainable thinking, Flynn has built a team with heart that deliver positive social and environmental places that grow and adapt with their community into the future.
 While Pollen is equally at home in urban and regional landscapes, Flynn’s childhood growing up in rural Victorian and Tasmanian island settings means he has a special interest in delivering ambitious projects for communities living off the beaten track.